-With a projected 52 percent growth in employment throughout the U.S., the Bureau of Labor Statistics has listed a career as a veterinary technician as one of the top 10 fastest growing careers in the country.
+Employment of veterinary technologists and technicians is projected to grow 30 percent from 2012 to 2022, much faster than the average for all occupations, according to the Bureau of Labor Statistics.
 If you love animals and enjoy working with your hands, then the challenging career of Veterinary Technology may be just right for you.

 Veterinary Technology Major